 Navigating electrical codes can feel like learning a new language, but it’s all about one thing: safety.
 These rules aren’t just suggestions; they are standards designed to protect you, your family, and your home from electrical hazards.
 While codes can vary by location, they are all based on the National Electrical Code (NEC), which sets the benchmark for safe electrical design and installation across the country.
 Getting familiar with the basics is a crucial step before you even think about touching a wire.
 It ensures your project is not only successful but also secure and up to standard.

-Key National Electrical Code (NEC) Guidelines
+What the National Electrical Code (NEC) Says

 One of the most important rules in the NEC is that every electrical connection or splice must happen inside a covered junction box.
 This is a non-negotiable.
 The box protects the vulnerable connection points from damage, dust, and moisture, which helps prevent short circuits and fires.
 Just as importantly, the code requires that this junction box must always be accessible.
 This means you can’t bury it behind drywall or seal it up in a wall.
 You need to be able to get to it for future inspections or repairs without having to tear things apart.